 Establishing the NSC was one of the key recommendations from Strengthening Skills: Expert Review of Australia’s Vocational Education and Training System (the Joyce review), and part of the Australian Government's Skills Package — Delivering Skills for Today and Tomorrow.

 The NSC, established on 1 July 2020, is enacted under the National Skills Commissioner Act 2020 (Cth) and led by National Skills Commissioner Adam Boyton.
-The NSC is supported by the Department of Education, Skills and Employment (DESE) and provides advice to the Minister for Employment, Workforce, Skills, Small and Family Business and DESE Secretary.
+The NSC is supported by the Department of Employment and Workplace Relations (DEWR) and provides advice to the Minister for Employment and Workplace Relations and Minister for Skills and Training, and DEWR Secretary.